ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/34_PDIRA.md

 #### Description

 Instantly turns the field object to face the party member specified by **C**.
-In contrast to [PTURA](FF7/Field/Script/Opcodes/35_PTURA "wikilink"), the turn is not gradual, and the parameter is not a party member ID (from 0 for the first to 2 for the third in the party), but a Character ID (like in [MMBud](CD_MMBud.md).
+In contrast to [PTURA](35_PTURA.md), the turn is not gradual, and the parameter is not a party member ID (from 0 for the first to 2 for the third in the party), but a Character ID (like in [MMBud](CD_MMBud.md)).
 If the specified character ID is not in your party, the field object will turn to the main character.